Why truffle hunting in Piedmont, Italy?

 Our trusted truffle hunters though have developed easier routes, nothing grueling but trails set in real truffle woods where usually (but not always) truffles can be found within a reasonable distance.

-In case of severe drought or total lack of truffles, it is possible to stage a small black truffle in order to show how the dog finds it: in this case you will be told beforehand that is a simulation.
-Anyhow, the dog doesn’t know where the truffle sits and it is not easier to find it if the truffle was hidden.
+In case of severe drought or total lack of truffles, it is possible to stage a small black truffle in order to show how the dog finds it: in this case you will be told beforehand that it is a simulation.
+Anyhow, the dog doesn’t know where the truffle sits and it is not any easier to find it, even if the hunter hid it.

 Can I keep truffles found by the truffle hunter?